Teaching

 Dartmouth evaluations

 My top-line evaluations (mean) for these classes are provided below.
 At Dartmouth, scores closer to 1 indicate better evaluations; I’ve reverse-coded my scores for interpretability.
 Click on each course title to see select student evaluations when available.
-I’ve included some illustrative ones below the table.
+I’ve included some illustrative ones below.

 Dartmouth teaching evaluations